oimodeler/oimodeler/docs/source/modularity.rst

 (e.g., VIS2DATA, VISAMP in absolute, differential, and correlated flux).

 oimFitter
 ^^^^^^^^^

 The :mod:`oimFitter <oimodeler.oimFitter>` module is dedicated to model fitting.
 The parent class :func:`oimFitter.oimFitter <oimodeler.oimFitter.oimFitter>` is an abstract class to be inherited for implementing various fitters.
-Current fitters include an MCMC sampler based on the popular emcee library, a simple grid search, and a minimizer using the scipy minimize function.
+Current fitters include an MCMC sampler based on the popular `emcee <https://emcee.readthedocs.io/en/stable/>`_ library, a Dynamic Nested (DN) sampler based based on the `dynesty <https://emcee.readthedocs.io/en/stable/>`_ library, a simple grid search, and a minimizer using the scipy minimize function.

 oimPlots
 ^^^^^^^^